grimmlab/GerminationPrediction/README.md

 2. optional: Change the Checkpoint that is used for Testing Tensorflow saves checkpoints of the Training process in `/home/GerminationPrediction/workspace/NEWMODELNAME/ckpt/`.
 Change the variable `model_checkpoint_path` in the file called `checkpoint` to the checkpoint that needs to be tested.

-## Run Inference on the trained Model
+## Run Inference on the Trained Model
 1. Export the Inference Graph from a Checkpoint
 ```bash
 cd /home/GerminationPrediction